-Don't use your animated GIFs in email signatures like a cute kitten.
+Don’t use your animated GIFs in email signatures like a cute kitten.
 You will look very unprofessional and immature if you do so.
-If you're going to use an animated GIF, make sure that it's appropriate to your job role.
+If you use an animated GIF, ensure it’s appropriate to your job role.

 Only use one animated GIF

-You don't want your email signature design to look cluttered.
-If you add multiple animated GIFs in email signatures, your templates are going to look really chaotic.
-It'll look even worse if the recipient's email client can't actually play the animations.
+You don’t want your email signature design to look cluttered.
+Your templates will look chaotic if you add multiple animated GIFs in email signatures.
+It’ll look worse if the recipient’s email client can’t play the animations.

 Loop the image once

-Having your animated GIF play over and over again will grate on even the most receptive of readers.
+Having your animated GIF play repeatedly will grate on even the most receptive readers.
 It will also really distract from the actual email content.
-Have the image loop only once so that it gets the attention of the recipient.
+Have the image loop only once to get the recipient’s attention.

 Don’t let it overshadow the rest of your design

-There are several different elements that make up a professional email signature.
-You don't want just one part of it to monopolize the whole design.
-If you use a dominant animated GIF, recipients simply won't be able to focus on the rest of the template such as your contact information.
+Several different elements make up a professional email signature.
+You don’t want just one part to monopolize the whole design.
+If you use a dominant animated GIF, recipients won’t be able to focus on the rest of the template, such as your contact information.

 Avoid making them too large